A landmark of community pride!

 region, from which further projects arose.

-flying roof and air-circulation
+Flying roof and air-circulation

-Despite their durability, however, the walls must still be protected from damaging rains with a large overhanging tin roof.
+However, despite their durability the walls must still be protected from damaging rains with a large overhanging tin roof.
 Many houses in Burkina Faso have corrugated metal roofs which absorb the heat from the sun, making the interior living space intolerably hot.
 The roof of the Primary School was pulled away from the learning space of the interior though, and a perforated clay ceiling with ample ventilation was introduced.
 This dry-stacked brick ceiling allows for maximum ventilation, pulling cool air in from the interior windows and releasing hot air out through the perforated ceiling.
 In turn, the ecological footprint of the school is vastly reduced by alleviating the need for air-conditioning.

-participation of the villagers
+Participation of the community